Overview

 CHCADV001 | Facilitate the interests and rights of clients |

-BLENDED(Blended: online real time theory tutorials with on campus skills training in a simulation environment)
+(Blended: online real time theory tutorials with on campus skills training in a simulation environment)

 The course is provided through Blended mode of delivery.
 It will be delivered over 1250 hours including theory, self-paced structured e-learning, simulation training (120 hours) and 120 hours of work-based training/ professional experience placement (PEP).